UniversalDependencies/docs/format.md

     6    .        .
 PUNCT   .      _                                  2    punct    2:punct

 The dependency relations in DEPREL must have the form `[a-z]+(:[a-z]+)?`.
-Certain extensions of this basic format will be allowed in DEPS but not in DEPREL.
+Certain extensions of this basic format will be allowed in DEPS but not in DEPREL;
+see the guidelines for the [enhanced representation](/u/overview/enhanced-syntax.html) for details.

 # Miscellaneous